Mathnerd314/stroscot/docs/Commentary/Logic.rst

 Subexponentials
 ---------------

 In standard linear logic there are two S4 modalities !/bang/"of course" (positive) and the dual ?/whim/whimper/"why not" (negative).
 But if we introduce two modalities :math:`\bang_1, \bang_2` with separate rules we cannot prove :math:`\bang_1 A \equiv \bang_2 A`.
 So in keeping with the maximalist approach we present the logic with subexponentials.
-The subexponentials are like type annotations, in that we can erase all the subexponentials to a single standard exponential, and we can infer subexponentials, computing the minimal subexponential structure necessary for the program to work.
+The subexponentials are like type annotations, in that we can erase all the subexponential labels to a single standard exponential, and we can infer subexponentials, computing the minimal subexponential structure necessary for the program to work.
 Subexponentials whose only operations are promotion/dereliction can be deleted from the program.

 For notation, subexponentials look like :math:`\bang^x_m,\whim^x_m` where :math:`m` is in an index set :math:`M \supseteq \{\cdot\}` and :math:`x \in X, X = P(\{c, w, d\})`. :math:`m=\cdot` is written :math:`\bang^x,\whim^x`, and similarly :math:`x=\{\}` is written as :math:`\bang_m,\whim_m`, so that we recover the standard notation :math:`\bang,\whim` for :math:`m=\cdot,x=\{\}`.
 We can also write :math:`\bang_{(m,x)},\whim_{(m,x)}`, or more simply :math:`\bang_{m}` if the available operations are clear.